Guidelines for Candidates Working with Legal Recruiters

 - Communicate clearly what you ARE and ARE NOT interested in.
 Be wary of any recruiter who pressures you to do something that you are not interested in doing.
 Make sure that whomever you select to work with respects your input.

 - Work with a recruiter who is willing to tell you as much about himself/herself as he/she is going to ask you to divulge about yourself.
-Frequently, a recruiter who was referred to you by someone you trust is a safer bet than one who runs the largest ad in the legal periodical to which your firm or company subscribes.
+Frequently, a recruiter who was referred to you by someone you trust is a safer bet than one who runs the largest ads on the web sites that you frequent in the legal periodical to which your firm or company subscribes.
 Don't be afraid to ask for references from candidates and clients.

 - Establish a communications protocol that will maintain your confidentiality.
 Would you prefer to be contacted at home or at work?
-Do you prefer to be contacted via email or cell phone?
+Do you prefer to be contacted via email, text or cell phone?
 Ask whomever you are working with whether they've ever experienced breaches of confidentiality.

 - Ask questions of your recruiter.
 Why is there an opening?
 What is this person and firm like to work for?
 What type of billable hour pace do I need to maintain to have a realistic opportunity to make partner?
 What is the firm's reputation and track record when it comes to admitting eligible associates into the partnership?
 Is the firm profitable?
 What is it like to be a partner in the firm?
 Does the firm pay bonuses?
 If so, are the bonuses guaranteed or discretionary?
 The recruiter may not have all of the answers initially, but he or she can certainly endeavor to find out.